 | The railway bridge at Ruswarp |

-On this side of the river Ruswarp looks fairly industrial, but having crossed over the bridge of the river, the town itself has plenty of charm to it.
+On this side of the river Ruswarp looks fairly industrial, but having crossed over the bridge of the river, the town itself has plenty of charm.

-Just after the river crossing and just before the train station we pass a path that runs alongside the railway line from here to Whitby (which passes under the viaduct that used to carry trains on down to Scarborough to the south).
+Just after the river crossing, and just before the train station, we pass a path that runs alongside the railway line from here to Whitby.

 |